Myuuiii/SimpleFly/readme.md

 # SimpleFly

-A very, very simple Minecraft plugin that lets you enable flight for yourself.
+A very, very simple Minecraft plugin that lets you enable flight for yourself and others.

 ## Commands

-`/fly` - Toggle flight.
-(This can only be used for yourself at the moment).
+`/fly <player>` - Toggle flight.
+Where `<player>` can optionally be the player name.

 ## Permissions

 `flying.allow` - Allows the player with the permission to use the `/fly` command.

-## Roadmap

--   [ ] Add arguments to `/fly` command so you can enable/disable flight for others.
--   [ ] Add a new permission for toggling other's flight.
+`flying.allowOthers` - Allows the player with the permission to turn on and off flight for other players using the `/fly <player>` command.

 </div>